-An 1862/1 3 cent silver trime (Lot 1027, Estimate: $300-500), and an 1884-CC GSA Morgan dollar (Lot 1086, Estimate: $100-200), both display a bold plethora of color.
+An 1862/1 3 cent silver trime (Sold for $400), and an 1884-CC GSA Morgan dollar (Sold for $523), both display a bold plethora of color.
 The 3 cent piece is with strong hues of blue and green, the Morgan dollar with an allover rainbow effect and nice color progression.

-A lot of Small Group of American Coins and Notes includes a Booker T. Washington commemorative half dollar (Lot 1143, Estimate: $40-60) that had been stored within its original informational pamphlet.
+A lot of Small Group of American Coins and Notes includes a Booker T. Washington commemorative half dollar (Sold for $135) that had been stored within its original informational pamphlet.
 Because of this and the positioning of the coin over many decades, the full obverse toned except for one section.
 This area was shielded by the printed text, leaving a negative of the text, reading “Washington” boldy across the face.
-An 1811/0 Colombian 8 escudos (Lot 1264 Estimate: $1,000-1,200), shows hints of mulberry to the fields and towards the edges.
+An 1811/0 Colombian 8 escudos (Sold for $1,169), shows hints of mulberry to the fields and towards the edges.
 While this toning isn’t as extensive as the three previous coins, gold doesn’t react chemically in the same way silver might.
 It is the small percentage of impurities in gold coins, such as copper or silver, that react, causing this rare and coveted toning.